gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 Disadvantages
 ^^^^^^^^^^^^^

-- Price: A Driver Hub costs $250.00, whereas legal Android phones can be purchased secondhand for less
+- Price: A Driver Hub costs $250.00, whereas legal Android phones can be purchased used for much less
-- Power Issues: Teams have reported random losses of power coming from an improperly sized battery.
+- Power Issues: Teams have reported random losses of power coming from improper tolerences of the battery connection.
 - Battery Issues: Teams have reported high battery drain in sleep mode, leading to hubs dying faster then expected
 - Wifi Issues: The wifi driver will occasionally crash when the device goes to sleep, requiring a device restart